India Partners

 India Partners is a U.S. non-governmental organization that partners with indigenous managed charities in India on projects to help the poor.

 Information

 India Partners has been operating since 1972.
 The organization is founded in Eugene, Oregon.
 It is a member of the Combined Federal Campaign and Evangelical Council for Financial Accountability.
-It is based on Christian grassroots movements and agencies.
 India Partners also directs volunteer teams, speakers, and sponsorship programs.
-The organizations focuses on certain areas such as partnerships, children, women, being self-sufficient, ministry of Jesus, disaster relief, and medical health.
+The organizations focuses on certain areas such as partnerships, children, women, being self-sufficient, disaster relief, and medical health.
 India Partners has received assistance and partnered with various groups over the years to make their work possible.
-India Partners generates about $917,613 in revenue.

 Staff

 The President and CEO of India Partners is John Sparks.
-The director of operations with this organization is Deen Rees, and he received his Bachelor of Science in finance from the University of Oregon.
-Kay Fiedler is the regional representative, and she attended Oregon State University and Linfield College.